 RAI’s operating companies work closely with suppliers to deliver high-quality, innovative products to adult tobacco consumers.
 To do so, RAI’s operating companies partner with suppliers to innovate and drive capacity and to minimize environmental and other adverse impacts throughout the supply chain.

-RAI’s impact on society and the environment is driven not only by the behavior of RAI and its subsidiaries, but also by the behavior of its suppliers.
-RAI and its subsidiaries hold suppliers to the same high standards to which they hold themselves.
+RAI’s impact on society and the environment is driven not only by the behavior of RAI and its subsidiaries, but also by the behavior of their suppliers.
+RAI's operating subsidiaries hold suppliers to the same high standards to which they hold themselves.
 Each supplier is expected to have systems and processes in place to ensure compliance with applicable laws and regulations, and to go beyond compliance in managing environmental, social and governance (ESG) practices.
-RAI and its operating companies encourage responsible and sustainable practices in the supply chain through a variety of mechanisms.
+RAI's operating companies encourage responsible and sustainable practices in the supply chain through a variety of mechanisms.

 - Direct materials suppliers;

 - Maintenance, repair and operations; and

 While we source from suppliers around the world, almost 95 percent of our non-leaf suppliers are located in the United States.